viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

 You can use any robotic base with Viam.
-Once configured as a base component, you can drive it using the standardized base API.
+Configure it as a base.
+Then you can drive it using the base API.

 [Drive a base →](/how-tos/drive-rover/)